Frequently Asked Questions

 Environmental or pollution incidents can also be reported to the EPA through our online portal Your EPA.

-How will dolphins and other marine fauna be protected?
+How were dolphins and other marine fauna protected?

-The Adelaide Dolphin Sanctuary advises that literature suggests dolphins are likely to avoid dredging activities, however the EPA requires the following actions as a precaution:
+The Adelaide Dolphin Sanctuary advised that literature suggests dolphins are likely to avoid dredging activities, however the EPA required the following actions as a precaution: